 Federal Student Financial Aid Penalties for Drug Law Violations

 A conviction for any offense during a period of enrollment for which a student was receiving Title IV, HEA program funds, under any federal or state law involving the possession or sale of illegal drugs, will result in the loss of eligibility for any Title IV financial aid, including Pell and FSEOG grants, Federal Direct Loans and Federal Work-Study.

 Each semester, eligibility and award amounts are finalized by reviewing enrollment status and other program requirements.
 Full-time enrollment is 12 credit hours and above; three-quarter time enrollment is 9 to 11 credit hours; half-time enrollment is 6 to 8 credit hours; and less than half-time enrollment is 5 or fewer credit hours.
 Program eligibility requirements and payments can vary depending on enrollment status.
 Financial Aid will cover only the courses in a student's declared program of study.
 The financial aid award is based on enrollment after the schedule adjustment (refund) period is over.

 Book Purchase and Award Payments

-Eligible students with awarded Federal aid may charge their books in the College Store against their semester aid.
-Financial aid award payments are applied to students' accounts each semester of enrollment approximately 30 days after the start date of the semester.
-Refunds for aid that exceed tuition, fees, books and campus housing and meal plan, if applicable, are issued within 14 days of the award payment to the students' account.
+Eligible students with awarded Federal Aid may charge their books in the College Store against their semester aid.
+Financial aid award payments are applied to students' accounts each semester of enrollment within two weeks after the add/drop date.
+Student loans to first time borrowers are applied to students' accounts approximately 30 days after the start of the semester (per U.S. Department of Education regulation).
+Refunds for aid that exceed tuition, fees, books and campus housing meal plan, if applicable, are issued within 14 days of the award payment to the students' account.
 Students can select the way they would like to receive their refund - electronically or with paper check.